-- Surgery may be necessary if: - you have had SUI for a long time, - SUI makes you very anxious about being in public or with friends - non-surgical treatments have not worked (See section: Are there treatments that own. don't use surgery?). - Sling suspension (or bladder neck suspension) can help support a "sagging bladder" by attaching man-made (synthetic) strips of mesh or "tape" (See diagram: Sling suspension of bladder outlet). - In some cases, stitches made through a cut in your lower abdomen may be used to support the bladder.
+- Surgery may be necessary if: - urine leakage is abundant and frequent enough to significantly affect quality of life - you have had SUI for a long time, - SUI makes you very anxious about being in public or with friends - non-surgical treatments have not worked (See section: Are there treatments that don't need surgery?). - Urethral sling suspension can help support the urethra by attaching man-made (synthetic) strips of mesh or "tape" or you own fascia/tissues (See diagram: Sling suspension of bladder outlet). - In some cases, stitches made through a cut in your lower abdomen may be used to support the bladder.